-It’s becoming a tradition to me to attend (my favorite!)
-La Roche-Posay Acne DermClass – and every time I’m there, I learn SO much and can’t wait to share with you.
-Being an adult (most importantly, a beauty blogger!) with acne-prone skin is no fun… But with the help of Board-Certified Dermatologists that La Roche-Posay collaborates for such events, keeping adult acne under control is totally doable.
+It’s becoming a tradition for me to attend (my favorite!)
+La Roche-Posay Acne DermClass — and every time I’m there, I learn SO much and can’t wait to share with you.
+Being an adult (most importantly, a beauty blogger!) with acne-prone skin is no fun… But with the help of Board-Certified Dermatologists that La Roche-Posay collaborates for such events, learning how to keep adult acne under control is doable.

 Myth #1: Only People with Oily Skin Can Have Acne

 Based on the fact that my acne usually comes out on my cheeks where I have dry skin and not my T-zone where my skin is oily, I already knew about this myth.
-But you’ll be surprised how often I hear in conversation with readers that they are having acne because their skin is too oily!
-This is an absolute myth!
+But you’ll be surprised how often I hear in conversation with readers that they are getting acne because their skin is too oily!
+It’s a myth!
 You can have any skin type and still have acne.

-What’s even more important to mention here is that there’s a distinction between dry and dehydrated skin.
-The first is a natural state of your skin when it just doesn’t produce as much oil as other types.
+Dr. Baldwin also mentioned that there’s a distinction between dry and dehydrated skin.
+Dry skin is a natural state of your skin when it just doesn’t produce as much oil as other types.
 Contrary, dehydrated skin is a condition that you knowingly or unknowingly put your skin through.
-Too much exfoliation, avoidance of moisturizing your skin, not drinking enough water, too much time on the sun, harsh skincare products that don’t work for your skin — these are just some of the reasons you can have dehydrated skin.
+Too much exfoliation, avoidance of moisturizing your skin, not drinking enough water, too much time on the sun, harsh skin care products that don’t work for your skin — these are just some of the reasons you can have dehydrated skin.

 Dehydrated and dry skin types with acne require different treatment approaches.
 In case of dehydrated skin, you’d need to repair your skin barrier first (and put acne treatment on hold until your skin is heeled) and only after that address the acne situation.
 Otherwise, your skin will be too irritated and sensitive to use acne medications.